cugos/cugos.github.com/meetings/_posts/2024-11-20-cugos_monthly.md

 **Several CUGOS members** will share their maps from the [#30DayMapChallenge](https://30daymapchallenge.com/).

+**[Karsten Vennemann](https://www.terragis.net)** has created a poster-sized map to share for Day 15 of the 30DayMapChallenge.
+He will discuss in-depth the cartographic approaches he used, highlight some workflows and tips for working in QGIS, and address challenges he encountered while creating a (hopefully soon) print-ready version.

 **Michael Babb** will describe how NetworkX and GeoPandas can be used to identify the discontinuities in Seattle streets.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.